Atlanta Football Classic: History

-The game has been played annually in Atlanta, for its first three years at Grant Field, and at the Georgia Dome since 1992.
+The game was played annually in Atlanta.
+The first three years, it was held at Bobby Dodd Stadium, and at the Georgia Dome from 1992 to 2014.

 Coverage

 Versus/NBCSN broadcast the game from 2008 to 2012.
 Because the two participants in the 2013 and 2014 contests are both part of the Mid-Eastern Athletic Conference, to which ESPN held broadcast rights, ESPN broadcast the game on its online outlet, ESPN3.